Capital Repertory Theatre teams up for ghost tours in Albany

 “I’ve never worked with professional actors before, and it’s such a treat,” Maeve McEneny-Johnson said.

 McEneny-Johnson created the first Albany ghost tour in 2007.
-She says this new rendition of her ghost tour has been a surprise smash hit.
+She says this new rendition has been a surprise smash hit.
 Every ticket sold out in the first weekend.

 The ghost tour has been a thrill for more than just audiences, though.
 Smith and several other Capital Rep performers play ghosts at different haunted locations across Albany.